FoxLisk/alttp-notes/rooms/Automation/DP/50 Beamos Hallway.md

-Walk > until Link is out of the doorway, then v until Link is below the torch.
+Walk v> until Link is below the torch.

 Dash > until Link is above the beamos.
 Dash up to the wall.